arinitti/Citations-Web/citation.md

 Because there is no concordance on how to cite medical articles, The British Medical Journal offers several choices.
 The bmj.com provides several  citation manager choices: BibTeX (win & mac); EndNote (tagged); EndNote 8 (xml); RefWorks Tagged (win & mac); RIS (win only) and Medlars.
 The web designer and maintainer must plan for the possibility any of these formats may disappear at any moment.

 Innovate and Expand Modern Writing
 Internet publishing is valuable for health and scientific topics.
 A paper printed text cannot change.
 My coauthored cancer books [6,7] are in library collections.
 Some information is wrong and outdated.
 I cringe when I see them.
 Remember, sometimes the standard cancer therapy of yesterday may be dangerous.
-One must prepare for dynamic change, when designing websites for mulitple devices.
+One must prepare for dynamic change, when designing websites for multiple devices.
 How to update a website, with backwards compatibility is a constant issue.
 The proposed citation method is a useful tool for modern web publishing.

 Works Cited